Alcoholism and Alcohol Use Disorder (AUD)

 What Causes Alcohol Use Disorder (AUD)?

-Alcohol Use Disorder (AUD) is an abnormal way to think about alcohol.
-If you have Alcohol Use Disorder, it’s as if you are in love with alcohol so much so that it interferes with other good things in your life.
+Alcohol Use Disorder (AUD) is an abnormal way to think about alcohol created by changes in the brain.
 That’s why people with A.U.D. continue to drink despite the adverse consequences.

 Drinking excessive alcohol creates a desire for itself that is sometimes thought of as a well-worn thought path in our brain.
 If our thoughts travel this path over and over, it can be like falling madly in love; the desire for alcohol takes over everything.
-It’s an amazing feeling to want something, to enjoy it, and to be able to get more.
-However, when you drink too much, alcohol is not a true friend.
-Alcohol hijacks your brain by giving you an unnatural chemical reward.
-As a result, people who are addicted forgo healthy pleasures for an artificial chemical reward.
+It can become an obsession when a desire is especially rewarding and is reinforced by brain chemistry.
+At a different point for each person, drinking alcohol stops being a true friend.
+Alcohol can hijack the brain by giving an unnatural chemical reward.
+As a result, people who are addicted forgo healthy pleasures for an artificial chemical reward that reinforces drinking behavior and thoughts.

 The development of alcohol use disorder is based on both the biological condition of our brain as well as conscious control over our behavior.
 Although we are unaware of the process, our thoughts work through nerve cells and chemical signals: dopamine, a brain chemical which drives motivation; endorphins which are natural pleasure producing brain opiates; serotonin, a brain chemical which gives a signal of “that’s enough”; and norepinephrine, a brain chemical which alerts us to what’s important.
 A complex pattern of chemicals and nerves form a physical structure of memories and allows us to create, to plan, and to make good choices.

-It’s hard to know where the tipping point lies when alcohol stops being a pleasant temporary acquaintance and becomes an all-consuming and abusive lover.
+It’s hard to know where the tipping point lies when alcohol stops being a friend and becomes an all-consuming obsession.
 This point is different depending on one’s genetics and other biological factors which determine our predisposition for brain disease.
 In addition, an individual experiencing emotional distress, physical discomfort or sickness may attempt to temporarily alleviate his symptoms with alcohol consumption.
-The relief from symptoms that alcohol can give, may release natural opiates in the brain that, over time, create well-worn thought paths which lead to alcohol use disorder.
+The relief from symptoms that alcohol can give is accompanied by the release of natural opiates in the brain that, over time, create well-worn thought paths which lead to alcohol use disorder.

 The amount any of us can drink without risk of harm is variable, but we know that alcoholism is much more likely to develop when the recommended maximum levels are exceeded.
 However, for someone with a genetic tendency to develop Alcoholism, even this amount of drinking can lead to well-worn paths of craving for alcohol, and the neuro-chemical driven process leading to alcohol use disorder.